You Only Pay When We Win (904) 251-1111 Hablamos Espanol PHONE

 What to Do After a Motorcycle Accident

 Depending upon the severity of the crash, you may or may not be able to take the steps that will be outlined here.
-If necessary, call 911 to get emergency help for any injuries that you or another party have sustained.
-Do not hesitate to get any needed medical attention.
+Remember that each item applies only if you can safely do so given your physical condition and the environment.

-If you didn’t call 911 for medical attention, contact your local police department.
-While you’re waiting, if the area is safe enough, take pictures of your motorcycle and any other vehicles involved in the crash.
+6. While you’re waiting, if the area is safe enough, take pictures of your motorcycle and any other vehicles involved in the crash.
 Also take pictures of the surrounding area, as these photos may come in handy when reconstructing the scene.
 Take them from a variety of angles.
-If it’s safe and you’re able to do so, move your motorcycle off the road.

-When you call your insurance agent, provide facts in a clear and concise way, but do not admit to any fault in the accident.
+10. When you call your insurance agent, provide facts in a clear and concise way, but do not admit to any fault in the accident.
 If asked about injuries, let your agent know that you need to see your doctor before discussing injuries.

-Motorcycle Accident Overview with Renee Harrell
+Motorcycle Safety Tips with Renee Harrell

 When a crash occurs, it’s important that the accident is thoroughly investigated to uncover the full explanation, one that goes beyond the fact that someone didn’t pay enough attention while driving.
 Sometimes, the driver who crashed into the motorcycle was on his or her cell phone or focusing on what was going on inside the car, not what was happening on the road.